vitkolos/notes-ipp/semestr5/data-compression-algorithms/exam.md

 	- yes, when constructing the tree, we can sort the nodes not only by their frequencies but also by the depth of their subtree
 - what is the maximum height of a Huffman tree for an input message of length $n$?
 	- we find the minimal input size to get the Huffman tree of height $k$
+		- how to make the tree as deep as possible?
+		- the frequencies of the symbols will be a Fibonacci sequence
 	- Huffman tree of height $k\implies n\geq f_{k+1}$
 		- where $f_0=1,\;f_1=1,\;f_{k+2}=f_{k+1}+f_k$
+		- $f_m$ … frequency of the $m$-th symbol
 	- $n\lt f_{k+2}\implies$ max. codeword length $\leq k$
-- is there an optimal prefix code which cannot be obtained using Huffman algorithm?
+- there is an optimal prefix code which cannot be obtained using Huffman algorithm
-	- yes
 - generalize the construction of binary Huffman code to the case of $m$-ary coding alphabet ($m\gt 2$)
 	- the trivial approach does not produce an optimal solution
 	- for the ternary coding alphabet, we can modify the first step – we will only take two leaves to form a subtree